Credit and Transfer Student Policies

 NOTE: For purpose of verification of massage training by NYSED, NY regulations require the college to use a 14:1 ratio instead of the normal academic 15:1 ratio.
 However, classroom hours and tuition charges are based on the 14:1 ratio.

-Pacific College of Oriental Medicine meets the minimum standards in the definition of a credit hour defined by the U.S. Department of Education in 34 CFR §600.2.
+Pacific College of Health and Science meets the minimum standards in the definition of a credit hour defined by the U.S. Department of Education in 34 CFR §600.2.
 Pacific applies the credit hour, defined by the Carnegie unit, to all courses offered by the college.
 The Carnegie formula requires two hours of outside work for every hour of in-class didactic instruction.
 This is described under “Schedule of Classes” in the college catalog page 120.
 This formula directly relates to assignments, both in, and out of classes.
 Pacific College courses are based on semester hours.
 Semesters are 15 weeks long.
 One credit hour is equivalent to one hour of guided instruction (50 minute class) and a minimum of two hours of out-of class student work each week for all courses, face-to-face and online.

 Notice Concerning Transferability of Credits and Credentials Earned at Our Institution